saysimple/saysimple-plugin-devkit/README.md

 }
 ```

-the `id`, `enabled` and `components` are mainly for the saysimple platform to render your app properly, so you probably don't
+The `id`, `enabled`, and `components` are mainly for the Saysimple platform to render your app properly.
-have to care about them.

-The `name` is the same as the name in `package.json`
+The `name` is the same as the name in `package.json`.

-The package also contains data from the `package.json`
+The package also contains data from the `package.json`.

 The `settings` are the settings of the app.

 `utils` are useful functions to interact with an app or make api calls.
-You can read more about them in the next chapter
+You can read more about them in the next chapter.

 ## Utilities

 Saysimple gives you a few utility functions.
 They are available in the `utils` attribute inside the `app` prop.
-The utils contain the following functions
+The utils contain the following functions:

 ### appendToMessage

-This will append a message inside the message editor inside the saysimple platform.
+This will append a message inside the message editor in the Saysimple platform.

 You will receive an alert with the appended message if you're using the devkit.

 __input__

-A `string` that will be the message that is appended
+A `string` that will be the message that is appended.

 __output__

-This function does not return anything
+This function does not return anything.

 __usage__